-Lured by good skiing, green chile and a dose of sun in the Land of Enchantment, we headed to Santa Fe, New Mexico.
-And that’s exactly what we found.
+Lured by good skiing, green chile and a dose of sun in the Land of Enchantment, we headed to Santa Fe, New Mexico and found it.

 A weekend getaway in this centuries-old capital city is like taking a trip around the world, just 45 minutes from Albuquerque.

 Mild winter temperatures, spring conditions, adobe and all the green chile, carne asada and stuffed sopapillas we could eat.
 Make that Christmas style (with both red and green chile), please.

 Downtown is distinctive, based on an old plaza founded in 1610 and remarkably still functioning today as the central business district.
 Labeled the Pueblo Revival, the adobe architecture that dominates here casts a spell of sorts.
 It puts you in a comfortable mindset: That’s Santa Fe.